 Too many paths

 Most neuromorphic chip designs attempt to emulate the synaptic connection between neurons using two conductive layers separated by a “switching medium,” or synapse-like space.
-When a voltage is applied, ions should move in the switching medium to create conductive filaments, similarly to how the “weight” of a synapse changes.
+When a voltage is applied, ions should move in the switching medium to create conductive filaments, similar to how the “weight” of a synapse changes.

 But it’s been difficult to control the flow of ions in existing designs.
 Kim says that’s because most switching mediums, made of amorphous materials, have unlimited possible paths through which ions can travel — a bit like Pachinko, a mechanical arcade game that funnels small steel balls down through a series of pins and levers, which act to either divert or direct the balls out of the machine.

 Like Pachinko, existing switching mediums contain multiple paths that make it difficult to predict where ions will make it through.
 Kim says that can create unwanted nonuniformity in a synapse’s performance.

 “Once you apply some voltage to represent some data with your artificial neuron, you have to erase and be able to write it again in the exact same way,” Kim says.
 “But in an amorphous solid, when you write again, the ions go in different directions because there are lots of defects.
 This stream is changing, and it’s hard to control.
 That’s the biggest problem — nonuniformity of the artificial synapse.”